 Tertiary colors:

 Help!
-Eyebrows turning red!
+Eyebrows are turning red!

 How do you correct red eyebrows with PMU?